 Taking several shots from different angles must include at what height the photo must be taken from and the angle that will showcase a good core piece in the room while providing the best position for natural lighting.
 Some would argue that eye level photos are sufficient to take images, but photographers keen on interior real estate image enhancement know that when there is an opportunity to include a landscape from the window, the height may be increased to add value to the photo.

 Software is available by different providers.
 Some may come with a regular subscription fee and some may be free for use.
 The best bet for a photographer is to invest in well-known software with a subscription fee.
-More often than not, these provide a wide range of editing tools and options that give a real bang for your buck.
+More often than not, these provide a wide range of realty editor tools and options that give a real bang for your buck.
 Real estate interior photo editing takes money to make money.
 The better your photos are, the more real estate companies will come back to contract your services.
 Editing must be anchored on making the image look stunning.
 It requires adjusting the color and hues to avoid conflicting colors that are just unpleasant.
 The lighting must also be adjusted to avoid dark rooms and inconsistent illumination throughout the image.
 Also consider techniques such as window-pull when there are opportunities to showcase landscapes.
 This is where taking multiple photos of the same shot comes into play as the layers during editing allow for bigger flexibility.